Monday, September 2, 2019

 "To scrutinize the actions of a bishop, to criticize them, does not belong to individual Catholics, but concerns only those who, in the sacred hierarchy, have a superior power; above all, it concerns the Supreme Pontiff, for it is to him that Christ confided the care of feeding not only all the lambs, but even the sheep [cf. John 21:17]."

+There are other religious organizations in modern contexts which further help to illustrate the futility of Ignatius of Loyola's approach to obeying the pope.
 The Jehovah's Witnesses Watchtower Society is known for thought control.
-For example, the Jehovah's Witnesses are forbidden by their church government to obtain blood transfusions.
+For example, they are forbidden by their church government to obtain blood transfusions.
 They have regulations as to what they can even look up on the internet.
-Mormonism is another example of a sect whose government has established all sorts of legalistic rules and regulations.
-For instance, Mormons are forbidden to drink coffee and tea.
+Mormonism is another example of a group whose leaders have established all sorts of legalistic rules and regulations.
+Mormons are forbidden to drink coffee and tea because they have caffeine.
 In the same vein, the Church of Rome has dietary regulations on various holidays as a requirement for salvation.
 What all three groups have in common is that adherents are made to obey an authoritarian leader.
-The hierarchies of these three sects claim to play an indispensable role in the salvation of their followers.
-Harsh and arbitrary rules are imposed on these deceived people.
+The hierarchies of these three religions claim to play an indispensable role in the salvation of their followers.
+Rome unwittingly embraces fideism, and its teaching on the eucharist illustrates this point quite well.

-There are unfortunate consequences of submitting to an organization that requires unconditional submission.
+There are harmful effects of authority that is not able to be kept in check.
 The New Testament gives us the liberty to individually choose whatever days to observe and foods to eat in thanksgiving and glory to God.
-No self-proclaimed pastor has the right to dogmatically impose rules that can be found nowhere in Scripture.
+The original teachings of Jesus and the apostles centered around spiritual enlightenment, compassion, and the individual's relationship with God.
+The early Christian message was more about guiding people through moral and ethical principles, not imposing a rigid, authoritarian structure.
+Jesus often challenged the religious authorities of His time, emphasizing inner faith over strict adherence to external rules.
 The Apostle Paul called out Peter for potentially splitting the Christian church as he ceased eating with Gentiles (Galatians 2:11-16).
-Even the most godly and intelligent ministers and theologians can make serious blunders in matters related to faith and morals.
 God is the only one who we owe unconditional submission of the intellect and will (Acts 4:19-20; 5:29; James 4:7).
-It is to Him alone that all will give an account for their deeds performed in the body on Judgement Day.
+It is to Him alone that we owe unconditional surrender.

 No comments: